 To help you solve the mystery of CAT score vs CAT percentile, calculate CAT percentile using the following method.

-Step 1: Total number of students appeared for the exam (N).
+Step 1: Total number of students who appeared for the exam (N).

 Add the number of students that sat for both the morning and afternoon sessions.
 Say that number is ‘N’.